RSE-Sheffield/RSE-Sheffield.github.io/pages/community/lunch-bytes.md

 **A monthly series of short talks from the research community on research software, data and infrastructure.**

-The University has many talks/seminar series centered around research domains but far fewer on the tools and methods that of value across research domains.
+The University has many talks/seminar series centered around research domains but far fewer on the tools and methods that are of value across research domains.

-In this new monthly series of short talks those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure can get together to discuss best practices and useful methods/tools.
+This is a new monthly series of short talks for those in the research community at TUOS who work with/write code, use/manage research data and use/manage research infrastructure
+We hope through these talks we as a come together as a community to discuss best practices and useful methods/tools.

 For those familiar with the [RSE seminar series](/community/seminars/), LunchBytes has replaced it but is different in flavour: each session features several related short talks on a theme (each being ~10 mins) rather than one longer talk.